Part of twisted.internet.defer View Source View In Hierarchy

 Convenience method for adding a single callable as both a callback and an errback.

-Chain another Deferred
+Chain another Deferred to

-this Deferred
+this Deferred.

-Deferred
+Deferred to

-'s callback or errback, as appropriate.
+call d's callback or errback, as appropriate.
 It is merely a

 shorthand way of performing the following: